Different Types of Lisps and How to Treat Them

 - Lateral lisp.
 A lateral lisp has a hissing sound as if there is excess saliva in the mouth.
 It’s caused by extra air sliding over the tongue.

 - Palatal lisp.
-This lisp occurs when a person touches their tongue to the roof of their mouth when making “s” and “z” sounds.
+This lisp type occurs when a person touches their tongue to the roof of their mouth when making “s” and “z” sounds.

 Diagnosing a Lisp